Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 2. sdbus-c++ will try to find `basu`, which is just sd-bus implementation extracted from systemd.

+Alternatively to this fallback search sequence, you may explicitly instruct sdbus-c++ to use a specified sd-bus implementation through the `SDBUSCPP_SDBUS_LIB` CMake configuration option.

-On systems where neither of these is available, we can build sd-bus as a shared lib manually or we can (conveniently) instruct sdbus-c++ to build and integrate sd-bus into itself for us.
+On systems where neither of those libraries is available, we can build sd-bus manually, or we can (conveniently) instruct sdbus-c++ to build and integrate sd-bus into itself for us.

 ### Building and distributing libsystemd as a shared library yourself